mg-04/mg-04.github.io/_pages/home.md

   - /home.html
 ---

 Hi!
-I'm a junior at Columbia University studying Computer Engineering.
+I'm a senior at Columbia University studying Computer Engineering.
 I'm part of the 3-2 combined plan with [Bard College at Simon's Rock](https://simons-rock.edu/), where I completed my Physics degree.

 ## Research
 I'm currently a member of the Mobile X Lab under the guidance of Professor Xia Zhou, where I design circuits for wearable devices